ibm-cloud-docs/activity-tracker/gettinghelp.md

 # Getting help and support
 {: #gettinghelp}

-If you have problems or questions when using the {{site.data.keyword.atracker_full_notm}}, you can get help by searching for information or by asking questions through a forum.
+If you have problems or questions when using the {{site.data.keyword.at_full_notm}}, you can get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.
 {: shortdesc}

 * You can check whether the {{site.data.keyword.cloud_notm}} is available by going to the [{{site.data.keyword.cloud_notm}} status page](https://cloud.ibm.com/status?selected=status){: external}.